Paul Comi

 Paul Domingo Comi (February 11, 1932 – August 26, 2016) was an American film and television actor.

 Biography

-Paul Comi was born 1932 in Brookline, Massachusetts.
-Comi grew up in North Quincy, Massachusetts and joined the United States Army after graduation in 1949.
-He was a three Purple Heart veteran of the Korean War, in which he fought in 1950–1951.
-After his release from a hospital in Japan he was assigned to Kyoto, where he booked talent and wrote skits for the NCOs and Officers Club.
-After his discharge, in 1952, he went to California, where he attended El Camino Jr. College and was elected Student Body President for two terms.
+Paul Comi was born 1932 in Brookline, Massachusetts. and grew up in nearby North Quincy, graduating from high school in 1949, after which he joined the United States Army.
+He was awarded three Purple Hearts during the Korean War, in which he served (1950–51).

 Awarded a scholarship to USC School of Dramatic Arts at the University of Southern California, he graduated in 1958 Magna Cum Laude with membership in Tau Kappa Epsilon, Phi Beta Kappa, Phi Kappa Phi and Blue Key honors.

 He and his wife Eva had three children.
-As an apprentice at the La Jolla Playhouse the summer of 1957.
-20th Century Fox picked him up and cast him as Pvt Abbott in The Young Lions with Marlon Brando and Montgomery Clift; he would act for four more decades.
+As an apprentice at the La Jolla Playhouse the summer of 1957, 20th Century Fox picked him up and cast him as Pvt.
+Abbott in The Young Lions with Marlon Brando and Montgomery Clift; he would act for four more decades.

 Comi died on August 26, 2016, in Pasadena, California, at the age of 84.
-A US military veteran, he was interred at Riverside National Cemetery in Riverside, California.